FlexJava: Language Support for Safe and Modular Approximate Programming

 Program with FlexJava

 NPU benchmarks and tools that we used are based on AxBench (http://axbench.org/) and they are ported from C/C++ to Java.
-You can find the files in flexjava.npubench directory under the home directory of the VHD image.
+You can find the files in flexjava.npubench directory.

 flexjava@FSE-Artifact-Evaluation:~$ cd flexjava.npubench